corda/corda/docs/source/api-persistence.rst

         @CordaSerializable
         public class SchemaV1 extends MappedSchema {

+            /**
+             * This class must extend the MappedSchema class.
+It's name is created based on the SchemaFamily name and the associated version number abbreviation (V1, V2...
+Vn).
+             * In the constructor, use the super keyword to call the constructor of MappedSchema with the following arguments: a class literal representing the schema family,
+             * a version number and a collection of mappedTypes which represent the JPA entity classes that the ORM layer needs to be configured with for this schema.
+             */

             public SchemaV1() {
                 super(Schema.class, 1, ImmutableList.of(PersistentParentToken.class, PersistentChildToken.class));
             }

+            /**
+             * The @entity annotation signifies that the specified POJO class' non-transient fields should be persisted to a relational database using the services
+             * of an entity manager.
+The @table annotation specifies the title of the table that will be created to contain the persisted data.
+             */

             @Entity
             @Table(name = "parent_data")
             public static class PersistentParentToken extends PersistentState {

+                /**
+                 * The @Column annotations specify the columns that will comprise the inserted table and specify the shape of the fields and associated
+                 * data types of each database entry.
+                 */

                 @Column(name = "owner") private final String owner;
                 @Column(name = "issuer") private final String issuer;
                 @Column(name = "amount") private final int amount;
                 @Column(name = "linear_id") public final UUID linearId;

+                /**
+                 * The @OneToMany annotation specifies a one-to-many relationship between this class and a collection included as a field.
+                 * The @JoinColumns, and @JoinColumn annotations specify on which columns this relationship will be joined on.
+                 */

                 @OneToMany(cascade = CascadeType.PERSIST)
                 @JoinColumns({
                         @JoinColumn(name = "output_index", referencedColumnName = "output_index"),